7 Ways Stores Get You to Spend More and How to Avoid Falling for Their Traps

 Sales are one of the most common ways stores get us to overspend.
 They dangle the promise of a good deal in front of us, and we can’t resist.
 But be aware that not all sales are created equal.
-Stores will often use what’s called loss leader pricing, where they sell an item at a loss in order to get us in the door.
-Then, once we’re inside, we’ll be tempted by all the other full-priced items.
-Or they might use what’s called reference pricing, where they make their items seem like a bargain by listing the regular price next to the sale price (even if the regular price is artificially high).
-Pay attention to sale signage and don’t be fooled.
+Stores will often use loss leader pricing, where they sell an item at a loss to get us in the door.
+Once inside, all the other full-priced things will tempt us.
+Or they might use reference pricing, where they make their items seem like a bargain by listing the regular price next to the sale price (even if the regular price is artificially high).
+Pay attention to sale signage, and don’t be fooled.

 2. Shop with cash

-When we use credit cards or debit cards, it’s easy to spend more than we have.
+It’s easy to spend more than we have when paying with credit or debit cards.
 We don’t see the money leaving our account immediately, so it doesn’t feel real.
 Shopping with cash is a great way to stay mindful of your spending.
-When you hand over those hard-earned bills, you’ll be less likely to overspend.
+You’ll be less likely to overspend when you hand over those hard-earned bills.

 3. Steer clear of the impulse buy aisle

 You know which aisle I’m talking about – the one with all the candy and knick-knacks near the check-out counter.
 Stores know that we’re more likely to make impulse buys when we’re tired and ready to leave.
 So they put these items in strategic locations to tempt us.
 Avoid the temptation by steering clear of the aisle altogether.

 4. Don’t go shopping when you’re hungry

 Have you ever noticed that you’re more likely to buy unhealthy food when you’re hungry?
 That’s because our hunger makes us more impulsive.
 So if you’re trying to stick to a budget, it’s best to avoid shopping when hungry.
 Otherwise, you might end up overspending on things you don’t need.